Barbacoa08/Barbacoa08/README.md

 ## recent projects

-[Fighter Advice](https://github.com/Barbacoa08/fighter-advice) WIP: is an advice site for other amatuer fighters.
+[Fighter Advice](https://github.com/Barbacoa08/fighter-advice): is an advice site for other amatuer fighters.

 [barbajoe](https://github.com/Barbacoa08/barbajoe): is my exploration into a mono-repo with multiple dependancies.

+[barbajoe's library stage](https://github.com/Barbacoa08/barbajoe/tree/main/src/apps/lib-staging): a child of the `barbajoe` repo, it is the staging environment for my libraries.

 [Cat Emotions](https://github.com/Barbacoa08/cat-emotions): an idea I had about being able to more easily express your emotions.